-Digital transformation challenges appear when your business is on the way to achieve competitive advantage for manufacturing.
-Your traditional business models are facing fierce competition from the more agile and flexible start-ups that use emerging technologies for manufacturing.
-AI-powered robots, 3D printing, the Internet of Things (IoT)… There are a lot of trends in the world of advanced manufacturing technology and innovation just waiting for manufacturers who want to step up their digital journey.
-However, manufacturing digitization can present some fundamental challenges that can hold manufacturers back from digital transformation initiatives.
+Digital transformation challenges appear when your business is its the way to achieving competitive advantage in manufacturing.
+Traditional business models are facing fierce competition from the more agile and flexible start-ups that use emerging technologies for their manufacturing.
+From AI-powered robots, 3D printing, to the Internet of Things (IoT)… there are a lot of trends in the world of advanced manufacturing technology and innovation just waiting for manufacturers who want to step up their digital game.
+Manufacturing digitization can however present some fundamental challenges that can hold manufacturers back from digital transformation initiatives.

-Here are top 10 digital transformation challenges in manufacturing that you should learn in order to plan ways in advance to overcome them if you’re considering this strategy:
+If you’re considering this strategy, here are the top 10 digital transformation challenges in manufacturing to know about in order to preemptively plan ways to overcome them:

-1. Resistance to change when speaking to digital transformation
+1. Resistance to change when speaking of digital transformation

 Traditionally, each stage of manufacturing operated separately, unaware of the changes happening at other stages.
-Due to the lack of integration, there are many problems that companies have to deal with such as heavy inventories, wasted work-hours, and consequently wasted expenses.
+Due to the lack of integration, there were many problems that companies had to deal with, such as heavy inventories, wasted work-hours, and consequently wasted expenses.

 Conversely, the emerging technology business model is far more agile and flexible – being able to adapt to changing demands quickly.
-However, this type of model challenges companies to ensure these things for it to work:
+However, this type of model challenges companies to ensure that the following concepts work:

 - End-to-end integration of the whole supply chain